Choosing a Concentration

 -

-Each concentration requires 3.5 credits in a given area or field.
+Each concentration requires 4.0 credits in each area.
 However, this does not necessarily mean that you will have to complete additional courses to finish your degree.
-Honours students can fulfill program and concentration requirements simultaneously, since many courses will count toward the degree requirements and the concentration.
+Honours students can fulfill program and concentration requirements simultaneously since many courses will count toward the degree requirements and the concentration.

-Note that students in the 3-year degree program may need to take more than the 8.0 credits in Political Science in order to fulfil concentration requirements.
+Note that students in the 3-year degree program may need to take more than the 8.0 credits in Political Science to fulfil concentration requirements.

 - How do I add a concentration?